bemasc/draft-ietf-tls-lb/draft-schwartz-tls-lb.md

 ## certificate_padding

 The "certificate_padding" extension is only sent upstream, and contains a single uint32 value.
 The backend SHOULD pad its Certificate message to the nearest multiple of this value.
+This extension SHOULD be included whenever the "esni_inner" extension is sent, and SHOULD NOT be included otherwise.

 Padding certificates from many backends to the same length is important to avoid revealing which backend is responding to a ClientHello.
 Load balancer operators SHOULD ensure that no backend has a unique certificate size after padding, and MAY set this value large enough to make all responses have equal size.